Annual Review of Economics

 The Annual Review of Economics is a peer-reviewed academic journal that publishes an annual volume of review articles relevant to economics.
-It was established in 2009 and is published by Annual Reviews.
-The co-editors are Philippe Aghion, Hélène Rey, and Timothy Besley.
+It was established in 2009 and is published by Annual Reviews (AR).
+The co-editors are Philippe Aghion and Timothy Besley.
 As of 2023, it is being published as open access, under the Subscribe to Open model.

 History

-The Annual Review of Economics was first published in 2009 by the nonprofit publisher Annual Reviews.
-Its founding editors were Timothy Bresnahan and Nobel laureate Kenneth J. Arrow.
+The Annual Review of Economics was first published in 2009 by Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
+The journal's founding editors were Timothy Bresnahan and Nobel laureate Kenneth J. Arrow.
 As of 2021, it is published both in print and online.

 Scope and indexing

 The Annual Review of Economics defines its scope as covering significant developments in economics; specific subdisciplines included are macroeconomics; microeconomics; international, social, behavioral, cultural, institutional, education, and network economics; public finance; economic growth, economic development; political economy; game theory; and social choice theory.
-As of 2025, Journal Citation Reports lists the journal's impact factor as 11.4, ranking it fifth of 617 journals in the category "Economics".
+As of 2026, Journal Citation Reports lists the journal's impact factor as 12.2, ranking it fifth of 626 journals in the category "Economics".
 It is abstracted and indexed in Scopus, Social Sciences Citation Index, ABI/INFORM, and EconLit, among others.

 Editorial processes

 The Annual Review of Economics is helmed by the editor or the co-editors.
 The editor is assisted by the editorial committee, which includes associate editors, regular members, and occasionally guest editors.
 Guest members participate at the invitation of the editor, and serve terms of one year.
-All other members of the editorial committee are appointed by the Annual Reviews board of directors and serve five-year terms.
+All other members of the editorial committee are appointed by the AR board of directors and serve five-year terms.
 The editorial committee determines which topics should be included in each volume and solicits reviews from qualified authors.
 Unsolicited manuscripts are not accepted.
 Peer review of accepted manuscripts is undertaken by the editorial committee.